alan-turing-institute/ati_tm/README.md

 5: Visualisation

-A visualisation of the final topics was built using an adaptation of the [aster plot](http://bl.ocks.org/bbest/2de0e25d4840c68f2db1)  (see visualisation folder for details)
+A visualisation of the final topics was built using an adaptation of the [aster plot](http://bl.ocks.org/bbest/2de0e25d4840c68f2db1)  (see visualisation folder)

 ![](visualisation/turing_fellows_topics.png)